 Here’s the Handi-Ramp guide for the three things you should measure before you purchase a threshold ramp.

 The second measurement needed is the width of the door or entry.
-Threshold ramps come in standard widths of 32 and 36 inches which corresponds with most door openings.
+Threshold ramps come in standard widths of 32 and 36 inches which correspond with most door openings.
 However, every situation is different and if you’ve got an especially wide sliding door, or something just a bit smaller than 32 inches, that dimension will determine the width of the ramp needed.
+If measuring for a sliding door, be sure to measure how wide the door opens, and not the width of the door threshold overall.

 The higher the rise that must be accommodated, the longer the threshold ramp that is required.
 For an inch or less of rise, you’ll only need a threshold ramp that extends a foot or so onto the walking surface.
 However, if your rise is 4 inches, you may need two feet of space for the gradual, safe incline of the ramp.